Jellonator/PvPConstruct/README.md

 Adds signs that can be clicked to activate commands on a player

 ### designer_weapons
-Mod that adds functions for defining weapons, does not define any weapons on its own.
+Mod that adds functions for defining weapons.
 This mod is intended for use by other mods for defining weapons.
+It defines a small set of default weapons.

 TODO
 ----